Patrick M. Byrne: Relationship with Maria Butina and resignation as CEO

-In 2019, Byrne announced that he had had a romantic relationship with Russian agent Maria Butina and also made claims in support of a deep state conspiracy theory.
-Byrne also claimed the FBI encouraged him to have a sexual relationship with Butina.
-Insurers' fears that Overstock could not control Byrne's "personality and public comments" ultimately led to his departure.
+In 2019, Byrne announced that he was resigning in order to come forward about his involvement with the Deep State.
+Byrne claimed that he had had a lifelong relationship with the US government, and in that service he had been involved in the investigation of a corrupt federal official (whom he subsequently identified as Hillary Clinton), and been directed to develop a romantic relationship with Russian agent Maria Butina.
+Byrne claimed that insurer fears about Byrne's "personality and public comments" made the firm uninsurable, and as a result he was leaving the firm.

-Byrne resigned his board seat and position as CEO of Overstock.com on August 22, 2019, after his affair with Butina was revealed; Jonathan E. Johnson served as interim CEO.
+Byrne resigned his board seat and position as CEO of Overstock.com on August 22, 2019, and Jonathan E. Johnson was appointed CEO by the board.

-While investors had soured on Byrne's leadership and some had called for him to step down as CEO, he did not experience an activist shareholder campaign and maintained that his departure was voluntary, rather than forced by the corporation's board.
+While throughout Byrne's tenure at Overstock investors opposed Byrne's leadership style, he did not experience an activist shareholder campaign and maintained that his departure was voluntary, rather than forced by the corporation's board.

-Byrne sold some of his Overstock stock over the course of 2019, but remained the company's largest shareholder in the immediate aftermath of his resignation, with a 14% stake.
-However, in September 2019, Byrne sold his entire stake in company (more than 4.7 million shares, about $90 million), writing on his blog that he would invest the proceeds in gold, silver, and two cryptocurrencies; criticized what he claimed to be "acts of retaliation from the Deep State"; and attacking the SEC as "the Deep State's pets."
+Byrne sold some of his Overstock stock over the course of 2019, but still remained the company's largest shareholder, with a 14% stake.
+However, one month after resigning to go public about these federal matters, at the request of board of directors to severe all ties with Overstock, Byrne sold his entire stake in company (more than 4.7 million shares, about $90 million).
+Byrne wrote on his blog that he would invest the proceeds in gold, silver, and two cryptocurrencies; criticized what he claimed to be "acts of retaliation from the Deep State"; and attacked the SEC as "the Deep State's pets."

 After Butina's release from prison, she became involved in Russian national politics.
 Byrne continued to send her financial gifts, which in 2021 led members of the Russian political opposition to object to her running for political office based on her "foreign financial backing".
 The "gifts" were investigated in the US by the Business Insider, and Byrne admitted to them, when her candidacy with Vladimir Putin's party United Russia became public.